sonic-net/SONiC/doc/otn/OTAI-v0.0.1-specification.md

 | [APS](#automatic-protection-switch-functionality-otaiapsh) | Automatic Protection Switch | [otaiaps.h](https://github.com/sonic-otn/OTAI/blob/main/inc/otaiaps.h) |
 | [APS Port](#automatic-protection-switch-port-functionality-otaiapsporth) | Automatic Protection Switch Port | [otaiapsport.h](https://github.com/sonic-otn/OTAI/blob/main/inc/otaiapsport.h) |

-Here is OTAI objects and hierarchy, the top-level object is the linecard object, which could be a real hardware on multi linecard device, or a logical system on a pizza box.
+Here are OTAI objects and hierarchy, the top-level object is the optical linecard object, which could be a real hardware on multi linecard device, or a logical system on a pizza box.
 The linecard may contains a set of optical components and logical objects.
 For instance, an optical transponder and muxponder linecard includes Ports(client and line port), transceivers, and logical objects (logical channels, physical channels, ethernet, OTN, OCH, LLDP, etc).
 An optical linecard in the line system, it may includes OA, OSC, APS, Attenuators, WSS, Media Channel, OCM, OTDR, Ports, etc.

 <img src="../../images/otn/OTAI-objects-hierarchy.png" alt="OTAI object model and hierarchy" style="zoom: 40%;" />